-When mentioning Thailand tourism, almost foreign tourists usually think of Bangkok, where has palace; magnificent golden temples, sliver temples or busy commercial centers to Pattaya with beautiful beaches, etc. However, Thailand tourism also attracts tourists with floating markets that symbolize Thailand’s unique culture and daily rural life.
+When mentioning Thailand tourism, almost foreign tourists usually think of Bangkok, where has palace; magnificent golden temples, sliver temples or busy commercial centers to Pattaya with beautiful beaches, etc. However, it also attracts travelers with floating markets in Thailand that symbolize Thailand’s unique culture and daily rural life.

 Damnoen Saduak Floating Market

 Located about 1.5 hours from Bangkok is the most popular tourist floating markets in Thailand known as Damnoen Saduak.
 The market has areas for locals and tourists.
 The area for visitors is focused crowded street performers as well as souvenir stalls.
 Meanwhile, the area towards Khun Phitak sells a variety of tropical fruits such as mangosteen, rambutan and local dishes like grilled fish.
 Indochina tours

 The trafficking of people at the floating markets mostly takes place in the early morning, about 6 am with agricultural products and other essential items of people.
 From 8 am is time for stands that sever tourists when visiting Damnoen Saduak.
 Here, you can sit in a boat along the river or walk the banks to watch the bustle of the river, depending on your preference.

 Located 50 kilometers from Bangkok, Amphawa offers a more authentic experience than Damnoen Saduak.
 Easily the most popular market with Thai locals, Amphawa is an entire neighborhood community that turns into a Disneyland-like floating market on the weekends. tours in Thailand